 If you’re lucky enough to have a team behind you, get their input on your project timeline.
 Ask if they think it’s feasible and build an idea of who’s doing what.

-Don’t let the pandemic stop you; video teleconferencing is at an all-time high, so if you need to talk to your colleagues urgently, there’s always this option.
+Don’t let the pandemic stop you; video teleconferencing offered by business phone line providers is at an all-time high, so if you need to talk to your colleagues urgently, there’s always this option.

 Now comes the real test: putting your timeline into action.
 If all goes well, you should finish your project by the stated date and everyone will be happy with the work delivered.
 If not, it might be back to the drawing board for some more timeline practice.